 - Safety goggles must be always worn during an experiment or preparations of any solution. - Wear long pants, like blue jeans.
-NO SHORTS allowed. - Lab coat required.
+NO leggings or similar tight-fitting pants, short or short skirts are allowed. - Lab coat required.
 Wear lab coat buttoned or snapped with the sleeves down.
 Cotton or polyester/cotton blend recommended.
-When working with pyrophoric chemicals, use a fireresistant lab coat, such as fire-resistant treated cotton or Nomex. - Wear shoes that cover the entire foot-no sandals, Crocs, or cloth sneakers. - For the NMR: use gloves specifically for cryogens when dispensing liquid nitrogen and doing liquid nitrogen and helium fills.
+When working with pyrophoric chemicals, use a fire-resistant lab coat, such as fire-resistant treated cotton or Nomex. - Wear shoes that cover the entire foot-no sandals, Crocs, or cloth sneakers. - If you wear a face mask, then disposable face masks will be provided to prevent contamination of the face mask with chemicals At the end of lab, wash hands thoroughly, throw away disposable face mask, and put back original face mask.

+- nitrile gloves.
+If nitrile gloves become discolored or torn, replace immediately.
+Do NOT go outside of lab wearing gloves.
+Before leaving the lab, remove nitrile gloves and wash hands thoroughly. - For the NMR: use gloves specifically for cryogens when dispensing liquid nitrogen and doing liquid nitrogen and helium fills.
 Use safety goggles / face shield.
-Keep NMR room door propped open, whenever performing a nitrogen or helium fill.

-- NO smoking, eating, or drinking in the lab.
+Keep NMR room door propped open, whenever performing a nitrogen or helium fill. - NO smoking, eating, or drinking in the lab.
 No smoking in the immediate outside hallway to the lab.
 Absolutely no food or drinks on the lab benches, lab refrigerators/freezer, or using a lab microwave/oven for heating food. - If you must smell a chemical, then use an "indirect" technique such as wafting. - Mouth pipetting is prohibited.
-Use pipette bulbs.

-• Electrical equipment

-- o Keep hands dry during an experiment, especially when using electrical equipment. - o Do not use any electrical device with frayed wiring, broken insulation, or exposed wiring. - o If you must connect an electrical circuit, double-check the wiring before turning on any electrical devices.
-Special attention required when working with capacitors, high voltage, and high current power supplies. - With optics experiments, be cautious of light bulbs and white light sources, which may become hot enough to burn you.

-Low power diode and helium neon lasers

-Do NOT put your eyes directly in the path of a laser beam.
-(These lasers are not dangerous to the skin, but if a laser beam hits the retina of the eye, it may damage it permanently.)

-- Know the location and use of safety features which include: - Safety exits-primary and secondary - nearest Fire Blanket.
-If there is a fire or suspected fire: follow the "R.A.C.E." acronym: Rescue Alarm Contain Extinguish / Evacuate
+Use pipette bulbs. - Electrical equipment - Keep hands dry during an experiment, especially when using electrical equipment. - o Do not use any electrical device with frayed wiring, broken insulation, or exposed wiring. - If you must connect an electrical circuit, double-check the wiring before turning on any electrical devices.
+Special attention required when working with capacitors, high voltage, and high current power supplies. - $\circ\,$ With optics experiments, be cautious of light bulbs and white light sources, which may become hot enough to burn you. - Low power diode and helium neon lasers Do NOT put your eyes directly in the path of a laser beam.
+(These lasers are not dangerous to the skin, but if a laser beam hits the retina of the eye, it may damage it permanently.) - Know the location and use of safety features which include: - Safety exits-primary and secondary - nearest Fire Blanket.
+If there is a fire or suspected fire: follow the "R.A.C.E." acronym: Rescue - Alarm - Contain - Extinguish / Evacuate